The Four Winds (Mesopotamian): The North-East, East, or Mountain Wind

 Usually translated simply as the East Wind, the etymology of the name is likely "mountain wind", or "direction of the mountains."
 It is argued that this wind should be referred to as the North East wind, stemming from the direction of the wind blowing off of the Zagros mountain chain being centered around the North East.
 This wind, in one ritual text, is referred to as a friend of the king Naram-Sin, and is also speculated to be associated with Enlil.

 The South-East, or Cloud Wind

 Usually translated as South wind, the name of this wind likely means "cloud wind."
-This wind may correlate to a modern-day counterpart, the Kaus (wind) which blows around the South and East and is associated with the rain and thunderstorms of the wet season.
+This wind may correlate to a modern-day counterpart, the Kaus which blows around the South and East and is associated with the rain and thunderstorms of the wet season.
 This wind is speculated to be feminine or female, as it is referred to with feminine pronouns in texts, and has been connected to the female winged figure on cylinder seals.
 She also has a connection to the god Ea and was speculated to have taken on a more divine roll, gaining a horned crown of divinity and losing her wings in later depictions.
 Sometimes this wind is characterized positively, but also had an evil aspect as a Demonic wind that needed to be chased away.